BelovedP/medcare-nigeria-analytics/README.md

 2. ## `Hospital_Master.xlsx` Sheet: Managed by IT , holding hospital capacity and network infrastructure metrics across `Hospital_Details` and `Accereditation_Benchmark`.

 ## Analytics Breakdown & Advanced Formula Implementations
-*Note: All formulars are tailored with commas (`,`) separatorsto match regional system localization standard*
+*Note: All formulars are tailored with commas (`,`) separators to match regional system localization standard*

 ### Doctor Responsibility Analysis (Clinical Audit Desk)
 * **Objective:** Extract the attending doctor's full name from a separate directory using alpha-numeric code to remove manual validtaion  overhead.